opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 ---
 layout: default
-title: Index Management
+title: Index management
 parent: Admin UI for index operations in OpenSearch Dashboards
 nav_order: 10
 ---

-# Index Management
+# Index management
 Introduced 2.5
 {: .label .label-purple }

-The Index Management section in the admin UI allows you to preform the operations available in the [Index API]({{site.url}}{{site.baseurl}}/api-reference/index-apis/index/) from OpenSearch Dashboards' web UI.
+The Index Management section in the admin UI allows you to perform the operations available in the [Index API]({{site.url}}{{site.baseurl}}/api-reference/index-apis/index/) from OpenSearch Dashboards' web UI.

-## Index Policies
+## Index policies

 [Policies]({{site.url}}{{site.baseurl}}/im-plugin/ism/policies/) are configurations that define the possible states of an index, the actions to perform when an index enters a state, and the conditions that must be met to transition between states: